 For a building design to achieve the Passivhaus standard in the UK, a number of aspects must be achieved including: very high levels of insulation; extremely high performance windows with insulated frames; airtight building fabric; 'thermal bridge free' construction; and a mechanical ventilation system with highly efficient heat recovery.

-The University has been working with ModCell for eight years developing and testing the innovative panels, and following a three year EUR 1.8m EuroCell research project, the Q mark certification was achieved.
+The University has been working with ModCell for eight years developing and testing the innovative panels and following a three year EUR 1.8m EuroCell research project, the Q mark certification was achieved on specific panels.

 Professor Pete Walker, Head of the Department of Architecture & Civil Engineering at the University, led the research which resulted in the Q-mark certification and now Passivhaus accreditation.
 He said: “The University of Bath is delighted to see the impact of our on-going successful collaborative research with ModCell resulting in the Passivhaus certification.”